Head, Health Systems Strengthening Sector

 Patrick O’Carroll, MD, MPH

-Patrick O’Carroll, MD, MPH, FACPM, FACMI, is head of The Task Force’s health systems strengthening sector.
-In this role, Dr. O’Carroll provides overall strategic and operational direction to the sector that currently consists of the Public Health Informatics Institute, TEPHINET, the African Health Workforce Project, and MedSurplus Alliance.
-He is also currently acting as interim Director for TEPHINET.
+Patrick O’Carroll, MD, MPH, FACPM, FACMI, is Head of The Task Force’s Health Systems Strengthening sector.
+In this role, Dr. O’Carroll provides overall strategic and operational direction to the sector that currently consists of the Public Health Informatics Institute, Training Programs in Epidemiology and Public Health Interventions Network, African Health Workforce Project, MedSurplus Alliance and Health Campaign Effectiveness programs.

-Dr. O’Carroll joined CDC in 1985 as an epidemic intelligence service officer, and spent 18 years with CDC as an epidemiologist, informatician, and program director.
+Dr. O’Carroll joined the Centers for Disease Control and Prevention (CDC) in 1985 as an Epidemic Intelligence Service Officer, and spent 18 years with CDC as an epidemiologist, informatician, and program director.
 A fellow of the American College of Medical Informatics, Dr. O’Carroll developed the nation’s first training course and textbook on the discipline of public health informatics.
 He has extensive experience working across most every public health domain including public health systems development, global health and disease surveillance, immunization, bioterrorism, and infectious disease epidemic control.

 Dr. O’Carroll holds a medical degree and a master’s in public health from The Johns Hopkins University.